Senzing/awesome/README.md

 ## Helm Charts

-*Helm Charts for Senzing on kubernetes-based systems.*
+*Git repositories with Helm Charts for Senzing on kubernetes-based systems.*

 1. [charts](https://github.com/Senzing/charts) - Charts for use with Rancher and Kubernetes.
 1. [configurator](https://github.com/Senzing/configurator) - Web service for configuring Senzing.